 Harvey Bernard Gantt is an American architect and Democratic politician active in North Carolina.
 The first African-American student admitted to Clemson University after attending Iowa State University, Gantt graduated with honors in architecture, earned a master’s at MIT, and established an architectural practice in Charlotte with a partner.

-Garlin Gilchrist II is an American politician, entrepreneur, and activist serving as the 64th Lieutenant Governor of Michigan since 2019.
+Garlin Gilchrist II is an American politician and activist serving as the 64th lieutenant governor of Michigan since 2019.
 He is a member of the Democratic Party.
 Early life and education Gilchrist was born in Detroit.
 In 1982, his family moved to Farmington, Michigan.
-His mother worked at General Motors for 32 years and his father worked in defense contract management for the Department of Defense.
-In 2005, he graduated from the University of Michigan College of Engineering, earning Bachelor of Science in Engineering degrees in Computer Science and Computer Engineering.
+His mother worked at General Motors for 32 years and his father worked in defense contract management for the United States Department of Defense.

 Walter Lincoln Hawkins was an American chemist and engineer widely regarded as a pioneer of polymer chemistry.
 For thirty-four years he worked at Bell Laboratories, where he was instrumental in designing a long-lasting plastic to sheath telephone cables, enabling the introduction of telephone services to thousands of Americans, especially those in rural communities.
 In addition to his pioneering research, Hawkins is also known for his advocacy efforts for minority students.
 He also served as the chairman of Montclair State University in 1973.
 Amongst his many awards, Hawkins was the first Afr...